 It takes many hands to lead worship.
-In addition to our clergy, some 300 people serve as servers, acolytes, ushers, altar guild, and choirs.
-These vol- unteers span the generations, and offer important opportunities for service in God’s house. $588,424 has been allocated for Worship and Music, or 18.6% of the budget.
+In addition to our clergy, some 300 people serve as Lay Eucharist Ministers, acolytes, ushers, altar guild, and choirs.
+These volunteers span the generations, and offer important opportunities for service in God’s house. $665,114 has been allocated for Worship and Music, or 19.9% of the budget.

 Saint Luke’s is a thinking church, a searching church, an inquiring church.
-We offer Adult Sunday school classes to suit most every need, as well as mid week offering and programs for groups both large and small.
+We offer Adult Sunday school classes to suit most every need, as well as mid week offerings and programs for groups, both large and small.
 For children, we offer learning that is both experiential (with our Montessori based atrium), and classic (with our third and fourth grade Bible Years).
-We offer Vacation Bible School in the summers and educa- tion for children on Wednesday nights.
-Our Youth learn both in study and service, with service opportunities scheduled throughout the year.
-Education leadership and materials for our Adults, Children, and Youth will cost $317,128, or 10% of the budget.
+We offer Vacation Bible School in the summer and education for all ages on Wednesday nights.
+Our Youth learn both in study and worship, with service opportunities scheduled throughout the year.
+Much of what we do here is “in house,” with our clergy and lay staff both writing and leading the finest Christian education opportunities in our city.
+Education leadership and materials for our Adults, Children, and Youth will cost $360,176 or 10.8% of the budget.

 Saint Luke’s is a caring church, and our love for each other grows as we realize our need for each other.
-Our Pastoral Care team includes a Senior Ministries Coordinator, Parish Nurse (currently through May), trained Stephen Ministers, a Hospital Visitation team, and clergy available to visit Hospitals each day.
-Our Pastoral Care Team visits the home-bound, schedules activities and programs, and pro- motes general wellness, including exercise classes, blood pressure screenings, counseling, and grief support.
-Pastoral Care support will cost $364,494, or 11.5% of the budget.
+Our Pastoral Care team includes a Senior Ministries Coordinator, a Parish Nurse, trained Stephen Ministers, a Lay Visitors team, and clergy available to visit hospitals each day.
+Our Pastoral Care Team visits the home-bound, schedules activities and programs, and promotes general wellness, including exercise classes, blood pressure screenings, counseling, and grief support.
+Pastoral Care support will cost $379,633, or 11.3% of the budget.

-Saint Luke’s has a proud legacy of outreach.
+Saint Luke’s has a proud legacy of Outreach.
 Today more than fifty agencies benefit from grants, volunteers, or in-kind services from Saint Luke’s.
-Outreach connects us to the larger village of Birmingham and beyond; outreach makes our faith tactile, tangible, and outreach helps us to grow as disciples of Jesus.
+Outreach connects us to the larger village of Birmingham and beyond.
+Outreach makes our faith tactile, tangible, and helps us to grow as disciples of Jesus.

-These days our Outreach dollars have focused toward some aspect of ad- dressing hunger, both at home and abroad.
-Our participation in “Stop Hunger Now” drew hundreds of volunteers from our church as we joined with other Christians from our community to stuff food bags for transport.
+These days our Outreach dollars have focused toward some aspect of addressing hunger, both at home and abroad.
+Our participation in the annual “Stop Hunger Now” draws hundreds of volunteers from our church as we join with other Christians from our community to stuff food bags for transport.
 Local agencies are considered as they address hunger issues in our city.
-This year Saint Luke’s committed $551,984 to local outreach, or 17.5% of the budget.
+This year Saint Luke’s committed $645,981 to local outreach, or 19.3% of the budget.

-The remaining $397,293 or, 12.6%, in- cludes administration costs, supplies, and the personnel who make daily operations happen.
+The remaining $535,840 or, 16%, includes administration costs, supplies, and the personnel who make daily operations happen.